Poor left out of mining profits as 'resource curse' hits Kenya

-Kenya’s oil, gas and mineral deposits are being increasingly exploited, but a failure to implement laws and ensure local communities know their rights has meant the most marginalised are not benefiting, lawyers and academics said on Thursday.
+Kenya's oil, gas and mineral deposits are being increasingly exploited, but a failure to implement laws and ensure local communities know their rights has meant the most marginalised are not benefiting, lawyers and academics have said.

 "The discovery of oil and gas and other natural resources in Kenya was received with enthusiasm and optimism of a great future, not only for the country, but also for the communities," said lawyer Robert Mochache and ICJ council member.

-“However several years since the discoveries, resource extraction has concentrated wealth and power in the hands of a few, aggregating corruption and adverse inequalities, leading to massive environmental degradation and pollution.”
+"However several years since the discoveries, resource extraction has concentrated wealth and power in the hands of a few, aggregating corruption and adverse inequalities, leading to massive environmental degradation and pollution," Mochache said.

-Mochache said there were cases of displacement of communities, workers subjected to unsafe conditions, as well as soil, water and air pollution.

 Avoid fake news!
 Subscribe to the Standard SMS service and receive factual, verified breaking news as it happens.
 Text the word 'NEWS' to 22840